 I’m so happy to see the encouraging results of a growing number of studies on the benefits of not only vitamin D, but also vitamin C, zinc and melatonin for the prevention and treatment of Covid-19.
 I have absolutely no problem with being labelled a kook, but I do take issue with being labelled a senseless one 😉

 Everyone has a lot to contend with at the moment and cardamon makes a refreshing antidote.
-It is lovely for curing and preventing digestive issues, and boosting digestive health in general.
-It is also helpful for mental stress, depression or anxiety, as well as asthma and bronchitis when it works by improving blood circulation in the lungs due to its blood thinning action.
+Excellent for curing and preventing digestive issues, and boosting digestive health in general, it is also helpful for mental stress, depression or anxiety.
+Due to its blood thinning action, it works well for asthma and bronchitis by improving blood circulation in the lungs.

 Preheat the oven to 180°C. Grease and prepare a 900g loaf tin.
 Add the softened coconut oil, sugar, cardamon seeds and lemon zest to a mixing bowl and beat well until light and fluffy.
 Add the eggs, little by little to avoid curdling.
 Gently fold the sifted flour, baking powder and bicarbonate of soda to the mixture and then the lemon juice.
 Pour the mixture into the prepared loaf tin and bake for 40 minutes.